why-not-try-calmer/openSUSE-Conference-2021/slides.md

 * following a single conversation can be taxing (imagine following multiple in parallel).
 * even forums are not that discoverable, and information is fragmented

-__NB: Context differences between the person supporting and the supported person are difficult to detect and capture in a live conversation.
-Good documentation makes context explicit.
+__Context differences between the person supporting and the supported person are difficult to detect and capture in a live conversation.
+Good documentation makes context *especially assumptions* explicit.
 Will come back to that later__

 ---